SGullin/arpa/readme.md

 # License
 `argos-arpa` is distributed under the terms of the [MIT License](LICENSE-MIT).

+The ARGOS logo belongs to the ARGOS Consortium.

 ## Changelog
+### 0.3.2
+ -

 ### 0.3.1
- - Removed compicating use of config module.
+ - Removed complicating use of config module.

 ### 0.3.0
  - Prepared as library.